Common Core Curriculum Standards

 Increased Instruction Time

-Oklahoma currently requires only 175 instructional days, which is among the lowest in the nation, and some schools have instructional days of six hours or less.
-We support legislation that facilitates increasing instruction time in the classroom and time on-task.
-This may include additional days and/or additional hours in the instructional day.
+Oklahoma currently requires only 175 instructional days, which is among the lowest in the nation, and some schools have instructional days of 6 hours or less.
+We support legislation that facilitates increasing instruction time in the classroom and time on-task for students.

 Maintain and Protect Graduation Requirements

 The Chamber wants all high school graduates to be prepared to enter college or the workforce.
 We supported the Achieving Classroom Excellence (ACE) law that requires students to complete rigorous coursework and pass four of seven end-of-instruction exams.
-We oppose weakening graduation requirements or curriculum standards.
+The Chamber opposes weakening graduation requirements or curriculum standards.
 We oppose legislative and administrative actions that could reduce the rigor of the testing system.